AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Results

-For the vast majority of experiments, a Resnet-50 \cite{he2016deep} architecture is used in tandem with a projection head that is a simple 3-layer MLP with a hidden and output dimension of 2048.
-All experiments use the same augmentation setup that includes random resized crop, color jitter, grayscale, equalization, gaussian blur, and horizontal flips.
-The LARS optimizer is used with a batch size of 256, a learning rate of 0.4, and a weight decay of 1e-4.
-For most experiments, models are trained for 400 epochs and 200 epochs for ImageNet \cite{deng2009imagenet}.
-For all experiments with an adaptive $\alpha$, $E_{\alpha}$ is set to 50 epochs.
-An online linear evaluation setting is used for all experiments.
-For analytical experiments, the test set of the dataset of interest is passed into the trained SSL model and its associated projection head.
-This results in $R$ and $Z$ matrices of size: test set size $\times$ 2048.
+For the vast majority of experiments, a Resnet-50 \cite{he2016deep} architecture is used in tandem with a simple 3-layer MLP projection head.
+All ablation study experiments utilize the same projection head with augmentation scheme for ease of comparison.
+For comparison with state of the art models, the parameters from the solo-learn \cite{da2022solo} library or the original paper are used.
+Our AdaDim method is trained with a LARS optimizer, batch size of 256, a learning rate of 0.4, a weight decay of 1e-4, and $\gamma = 1e-4$.
+For all experiments, models are trained for 400 epochs.
+The exception to these conventions are comparisons with ImageNet-100 where a ResNet-18 model is used with $\gamma = -0.1$.
+An online linear evaluation setting is used for all experiments that has been shown to directly correlate with the offline setting and act as a standard benchmark \cite{garrido2023rankme,garrido2022duality,da2022solo}.
 Further details are in Section~\ref{sec:method_details}.